-- File and pay the decedent’s last personal taxes, and estate taxes if necessary;
+- Pay the decedent’s last personal taxes and estate taxes, if due,

 - Close the estate properly.

-If the decedent had prepared a Will, the Will is filed with the Court to begin the probate process.
+If the decedent had prepared a Will, it will be filed with the court along with other forms to begin the probate process.
 The probate estate may be opened formally or informally.
-If a will was improperly executed or if there are irregularities in the Will a formal probate may be necessary.
-Wills that are not prepared by an attorney may be vague or improperly witnessed which often results in a more formal court process.
+If a Will was improperly executed or if there are irregularities in the Will a formal probate is necessary.
+Wills that are not prepared by an attorney may be vague or improperly witnessed, which often results in a more formal court process.
 In addition, if there are problems among beneficiaries or with creditors, an estate may need formal administration.